Teach Me

 Unlike the strict macronutrient ratios of the standard keto diet, the lazy keto diet focuses primarily on restricting carbohydrate intake while placing less emphasis on tracking fat and protein consumption.

 “With lazy keto, you limit carbohydrate intake to 10% or less,” Hezer said.
-“To put that into numbers, for 2,000 calories diet, 10% would equal 50 grams of total carbs, not net carbs.”
+“To put that into numbers, for 2,000 calories diet, 10% would equal 50 grams of total carbs, not grams of net carbs.”

 The goal is to transition the body into a state called ketosis, where your body relies on fat for fuel instead of carbohydrates.
 However, it is essential to note that the lazy keto diet may achieve a different level of ketosis than the standard keto diet due to fat and protein consumption variations.